Abdullahr29/Benchmarking_WUI_Models/Elmfire_Model/README.md

-To get elmfire up and running, the only thing required is to run the load_elmfire.sh bash script using the source command:
+To get elmfire up and running, the only thing required is to install miniconda3 and run the load_elmfire.sh bash script using the source command:
 "source load_elmfire.sh" HOWEVER, make sure that the scratch directory is correctly noted.

 Then build the elmfire model and tool as follows: